 Located in Penang National Park and set on the top of a hill at an elevation of 227 metres, the only way to get here is by trekking up the hill from the western end of Monkey Beach.

-The only way to get to Monkey Beach is to trek there or hire out a boat to take you there from the park entrance.
+The only way to get to Monkey Beach is to trek there or get a boat to take you there from the park entrance.

 The pathway up the hill from Monkey Beach starts off steep, but is nice and wide with steps, before narrowing into just a small narrow jungle track as you near the top.